ruiyun-xu/ruiyun-xu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Welcome!
+Welcome to my personal website!
 I am currently an international postdoctoral fellow at the Chinese University of Hong Kong, Shenzhen.
 I am now living with my family in the US and work remotely.
 I am actively looking for an assistant professor position in information systems related areas.
-I will be attending INFORMS, CIST, and ICIS in person this year.

-I will be presenting in *Session TB75.
-Empirical Research on Blockchain and FinTech* in INFORMS, which is scheduled from 11:00 am to 12:15 pm on October 18 at M-Illinois.
+I am interested in the research areas of financial technology, artificial intelligence, design science, venture capital, blockchain, and healthcare analytics.
+My research on startup recommendations has recently been accepted for publication at *Journal of Management Information Systems*.

 ## Employment
 * 2021-present: International Postdoctoral Fellow, *The Chinese University of Hong Kong, Shenzhen*